 - Event Hub Connection String: A string containing unique configuration data about your Azure Event Hubs implementation.
 This string was discovered during the previous procedure.

-(Optional.)
-Select Process generic events to collect events for which USM Anywhere currently does not have a parser.
-These events will display as "GENERIC event" under Activity > Events.
+- (Optional.)
+Select Process generic events? to collect events for which USM Anywhere currently does not have a parser.
+These events will display as "GENERIC event" under

 - Click Save.

-- Click the Event Hub tab to see the connectivity status.
+- Click the Event Hub tab to check the connection status and the number of events processed by each data source.

 Viewing Azure Event Hubs Connectivity in USM Anywhere